JieJhih/nextepc-www/posts/docs/tutorial/1-your_first_lte.md

 sudo apt-get install libuhd-dev libuhd003 uhd-host
 ```

-After installing, you might want to download the FPGA images packages by running _uhd images downloader_ on the command line (the actual path may differ based on your installation):
+After installing, you need to download the FPGA images packages by running _uhd images downloader_ on the command line (the actual path may differ based on your installation):

 ```bash
 sudo /usr/lib/uhd/utils/uhd_images_downloader.py